louiskhenghao/formzk/libs/mui/README.md

 ### Native Components

-Even when you only import `@formzk/mui`, you can still access the native components provided by `@formzk/core` without importing the core package separately.
-Use the `Formzk.Native` namespace to access these components:
+With `@formzk/mui` package, you can still access the native components provided by `@formzk/core` without importing the core package separately.
+Just use the `Formzk.Native` namespace to access these components:

 | Namespace              | Reference                                                                                        |
 | ---------------------- | ------------------------------------------------------------------------------------------------ |